AsiaR-community/coc/CODE_OF_CONDUCT.md

 except as necessary to protect vulnerable people from intentional abuse.
 * Publication of non-harassing private communication.

 AsiaR prioritizes marginalized people's safety over privileged people's comfort.
-The Global Leadership Team will not act on complaints regarding:
+We will not act on complaints regarding:

 * 'Reverse' -isms, including 'reverse racism,' 'reverse sexism,' and 'cisphobia'.
 * Reasonable communication of boundaries, such as "leave me alone," "go away," or "I'm not discussing this with you."